GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

   Note:   ch1,   ofs = 0 + 1//2,   dur = 1//4,   itv =  3,  ocv = 3,  vel = 1.00,  sca = SirenSeq.Scales.cMaj
   Note:   ch1,   ofs = 0 + 3//4,   dur = 1//4,   itv =  4,  ocv = 3,  vel = 1.00,  sca = SirenSeq.Scales.cMaj
 ```
 The modified sequence takes up 1 note length instead of 4.
 Notice that the offsets `ofs` were also multiplied by `1//4`.
 The dilate `D`modifier multiplies both atom offsets and durations by its argument.
-While all `Atom`s have an offset, some will not have duration (like midi control signals).
+While all `Atom`s have an offset, some will not have a duration (e.g. midi control signals).

 Next is the **shift** `F` operation.
 Shift moves the offsets of all atoms forward by its argument duration.
 The command,
 ```julia